What is carpal tunnel syndrome?

 Chairs should be adjustable for height, with a supportive backrest.
 Sit well into your chair to get the support out of it, and keep your chair close to the desk.

-If you think you may have carpal tunnel syndrome and it doesn’t go away with the above advice, best to get it assessed as it might be a pinched nerve coming from the neck, or it might just need more treatment than the advice above.
-Give us a call on 0404-49781 or email firstname.lastname@example.org.
+If you think you may have carpal tunnel syndrome and it doesn’t go away with the above advice, best to get it assessed.
+Give us a call on 0404-49781 or email email@example.com.